There is no 'normal'

 As for taking the toy to early learning and care, there’s no right or wrong.

 “Parents need to make that decision based on their instinct.
 For some kids the thought of separation from something at any time is so traumatic that by all means let them take it.
-For others, you can reason with them and tell them Teddy will be in their room where they get home,” Professor Oberklaid says.
+For others, you can reason with them and tell them Teddy will be in their room when they get home,” Professor Oberklaid says.

 While the above might involve some decision making by parents, there are two areas where the answer, according to Professor Oberklaid, is simple.